VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

  ....untill  $b_{old} - b_{new} < 0.001$
-initial b value is 0, we will do one manually then show next iterations using a loop Bias Variance Tradeoff (54)
+initial b value is 0, we will do one manually then show next iterations using a loop

+# Bias Variance Tradeoff (54-)

-Bias : If our model follows some training points very closely than others, its called high biased Variance : If the distance of test points is more from the model line then the varience is more
+**Bias:** If our model follows some training points very closely than others, its called high biased **Variance:** If the distance of test points is more from the model line then the varience is more

     to reduce overfitting there are three methods
     1. Regularization